NoftScarlet/apps-sites-list/apps/README.md

 Yes.

 This project uses the SSG Gatsby.
-It serves data from a static json file under src/data/posts.json
+The page pulls data from a static json file under src/data/posts.json

 <!-- AUTO-GENERATED-CONTENT:END -->